AktechLabs/cirun-docs/docs/_sources/cloud/auth.md.txt

 domain, which you can find out from "Identity > Domain" section in the OpenStack dashboard.
 Use the Domain ID of the Domain you would like to use.

+- `Password`: The password for OpenStack dashboard for the given user.

 * Example Values for OpenStack Credentials

 ```yaml